microsoft/genaiscript/docs/src/content/docs/faq.md

 -   **How can I use GenAIScript to automate document translation?**
     One of our case studies illustrates the use of GenAIScript for translating document fragments between languages: [Translation Case Study](/genaiscript/case-studies/documentation-translations)

--   **Is it possible to generate executable code from natural language specifications using GenAIScript?**
-    Yes, you can use a GPSpec to define the task and a GenAIScript to translate the spec into code in a particular programming language.

 -   **Can I use GenAIScript to summarize documents or create dialogues from monologues?**
     Yes, LLMs are good at summarizing and can be used within GenAIScript to summarize documents or convert monologues into dialogues.